 Anthurium possesses both male and female gametes in the same flower.
 Therefore, it requires external pollinators for pollination to produce seeds.

 Thus, propagating Anthurim polyschistum via seeds is only for the pro-growers.
-It is difficult to harvest seeds while growing them indoors and having only a single plant.
+It isn’t easy to harvest seeds while growing them indoors and having only a single plant.

 1. Propagate via Root Division